 It’s pretty incredible that this noun-turned-verb has picked up such speed in recent years: ‘Adulting’ was Oxford Dictionary’s Word of the Year in 2016; Google searches for ‘adulting’ have dramatically increased since 2015.

 As a word so many people identify with, ‘adulting’ sparks curiosity.
-Does this word’s popularity signify a meaningless trend, or a deeper shift of our societal norms?
+Here at Lemonade, we were wondering: Does this word’s popularity signify a meaningless trend, or a deeper shift of our societal norms?

 We decided to investigate.